gNahcab/datamodel-hcl/README.md

 - a column can only be assigned once.
 - a column/row has to be assigned to 'id' and 'label' or has to be defined as output in a method in transformations, because a resource has to have an 'id' and a 'label'.
 ### methods:
+> important: every method doesn't manipulate the original column(s), the manipulated values are always saved as a copy under a new header.
 - lower
 - upper
 - combine